PAPPURAJ/-SPI-TFT-with-ESP32/BEGINNER_GUIDE.md

 By the end of this guide, you'll have:
 - ✅ Connected an ESP32 to a TFT display
-- ✅ Displayed a passport photo in full-screen
+- ✅ Displayed your picture in full-screen
 - ✅ Understood basic electronics connections
 - ✅ Learned Arduino programming basics